-I am a postdoctoral researcher with Professor Rafael Irizarry in the Department of Data Science at Dana-Farber Cancer Institute and the Harvard T.H.
-Chan School of Public Health.
+I am an Assistant Professor of Population and Public Health Sciences in the Division of Biostatistics at the Keck School of Medicine of USC.
 I earned my PhD in Biostatistics with a Designated Emphasis in Computational Biology from the University of California, Berkeley under the supervision of Professor Sandrine Dudoit.

 University of California, Berkeley